 Watershed Wellness was founded in 2009 by us – Eric Grey, LAc and Amanda Barp, LMT.
 Partners in business and life, we worked hard to build our 2-person practice into a thriving multi-modality home for healing in Southeast Portland, at one time supporting 10 fantastic practitioners in that space.

 Then, in early 2020, COVID-19 came to call.
 The reverberations of that crisis (still underway as we publish this) forced us to let go of yoga teaching for the time being and close our beloved downtown location.
 While this was a very hard decision, we have no doubt that this “pruning” will allow a stronger, more vibrant Watershed Wellness to grow to serve this region ever better.
-So, now consolidated in a single clinic on Pier 1, sticking out into the mighty Columbia River near its headwaters, we have a wonderful team poised to be part of the wellness of the North Coast for many years to come.
+So, now consolidated in a single clinic on Pier 1, we have a wonderful team poised to be part of the wellness of the North Coast for many years to come.

 We believe that healthy, thriving people are the foundation of a strong, just and joyful society.
 It may sound lofty (and it is) but it's true – we are all passionate about helping every client be their best self – free of suffering and relaxed, ready to take on whatever life brings.
 Think of what a country full of stress-free, pain-free, chronic-disease free communities could do!
 We contribute to this vision primarily through the use of our rich education and experience in holistic frameworks of healing.

-We offer acupuncture, clinically potent Chinese herbalism, therapeutic massage therapy, and organic skincare including the incredible Eminence Organics skin care line.
+We offer acupuncture, clinically potent Chinese herbalism, gentle and effective Naturopathic medical care, therapeutic massage therapy, and organic skincare including the incredible Eminence Organics skin care line.
 We also try to improve the world we're in through education, both in the treatment room and through public events (like us on Facebook to be notified of upcoming opportunities), our blog and our newsletter to hear about what's coming up!

 We also take our commitment to the natural world very seriously.
 We use 100% recycled versions of all our office products whenever available, are committed to sourcing only the most sustainable supplements and herbs, and are renewable energy supporters.
 We're also looking to partner with like minded organizations that work to educate the public about natural resource issues, our ecological responsibilities and the power of nature to be a source of healing in itself.
 Particularly in Astoria, the power and promise of the connection between human and non-human should never be far from our minds – no matter our occupation.

 Finally, we are growing into our capacity to be a place where oppression, systems of power, cultural appropriation and other socio-political realities are actively investigated, questioned, confronted and contemplated.
-To learn more about what this means, and what it has to do with medicine and movement, please check out our growing resource page.
+We at Watershed Wellness believe that we must all be engaged in the project of helping America fulfill its responsibilities to a hopeful and equitable future while acknowledging and rectifying our mistakes in the present and past.